adrian-1990/CI-project-2-JavaScript/README.md

 ### Scope

 * When new users log onto the site they should know exactly what the game is, what each object can defeat and be defeated by, and finally an area for the player to play the game.
-The style and colur scheme should carry through the entire page to give the site a uniformed look and improve user experience.
+The style and colour scheme should carry through the entire page to give the site a uniformed look and improve user experience.

 ### Structure